-The University of Tennessee Graduate School of Medicine Vascular Fellowship Program is a two-year training program that provides vascular fellows a broad comprehensive experience in all aspects of care for those afflicted with vascular disease.
+The University of Tennessee Graduate School of Medicine Vascular Fellowship Program is an ACMG accredited two-year training program leading to board eligibility for a certification in Vascular Surgery granted by the American Board of Surgery.
+Our program provides vascular fellows a broad comprehensive experience in all aspects of care for those afflicted with vascular disease.
 Established 25 years ago, the program has alumni practicing throughout the United States with one third of the graduates active members of academic surgical training programs.
 The overall first attempt pass rate for both the qualifying and certifying exam is 100% for our graduating fellows over the past five years.
 The achievements of the program are directly attributable to the dedicated core faculty who are committed to the success of the program as well as the vascular fellows.

 The first year of the vascular surgery fellowship program is spent learning noninvasive vascular imaging, conducting research in the basic science vascular laboratory, rotating on the clinical vascular services, dedicated clinic rotation, as well as learning endovascular skills.
 The fellow will spend one month in the noninvasive vascular laboratory learning interpretive skills of noninvasive vascular imaging as well as hands on performance of noninvasive vascular studies.
 One month is spent in the Vascular Research Laboratory, which conducts research in vascular wall biology and translational research.
 Five months are spent on an endovascular rotation learning diagnostic arteriogram skills as well as endovascular therapy.
 Five months rotating through the clinical service also occurs in the first year of training.